goat-community/goat-docs/docs/data/dataset_types.md

 This type of layer supports zooming and panning and it is ideal for basemaps, but the output is always a static image and gets loaded slower.

 **WMTS (Web Map Tile Service)**
 WMTS layers have pre-rendered, fixed sized tiles therefore it loads quickly, and you can zoom in and pan them quickly and smoothly.
-It is ideal for basemaps on big areas and best to use when you wand to have consistent map-style.
+It is ideal for basemaps on big areas and best to use when you want to have consistent map-style.

 #### 2.2.
 Vector Tiles
 **Vector Tile Datasets** allow the integration of **MVT** (Mapbox Vector Tile) (e.g. mapbox://mapbox.mapbox-terrain-v2) into GOAT, allowing these efficient vector tiles to be used as static maps.